 Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or to his avatar, Lord Krishna.

-Though there are many legends and stories behind the tradition, one of the widely accepted one is mentioned in the Hindu scripture Padma Purana.
+Though there are many legends and stories behind the tradition, one of the widely accepted ones is mentioned in the Hindu scripture Padma Purana.

 Brinda was married to King Jalandhar.
 Brinda due to her devotion to Lord Vishnu and piousness provided King Jalandhar with incredible powers.
 Due to Jalandhar’s invincibility, he started attacking other Gods, and none of them were able to defeat him.
-As a last resort, they requested Lord Vishnu – the preserver in the Trinity – to find a solution.
+They requested Lord Vishnu – the preserver in the Trinity – to find a solution as a last resort.

-When leaving for war with Lord Shiva, Brinda went for meditation and prayed for his victory till he returns.
+When leaving for war with Lord Shiva, King Jalandhar’s wife Brinda went for meditation and prayed for his victory till he returns.
 Lord Vishnu disguised himself as Jalandhar and went to see Brinda.
 Seeing her husband return, Brinda left her meditation.

 With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell in Brinda’s palace.

 Lord Vishnu also blessed Brinda that in her next birth she will marry him.
-Hence, to commemorate this event, the ceremony of Tulsi marriage (vivah) is performed.
+Hence, to commemorate this event, the ceremony of the Tulsi marriage (Vivah) is performed.

 Festivities around the Tulsi Marriage (Tulsi Vivah)